Luzgan/eu4-formables-scrapper/README.md

 # Plan for a future

-1. Parse missions as well
+1. Parse events
+2. Parse decisions